cielaton/My-college-knowledge/Probability and Statistics for Engineering/Lesson 1/Measures of Variability/Boxplots.md

 A pictorial summary called a **Boxplot** has been used successfully to describe several of a data set’s most prominent features.

 ![[Pasted image 20230904133111.png]]

+##### What does a Boxplot tell you?
+- Center
+- Spread
+- The extent and nature of any